Working With Offline Collection Data

 Offline collections are typically much larger than web browser uploads will allow, which is why we do not have a GUI facility to upload the collection zip file into the server.
 So you will need to use an appropriate transfer mechanism (such as SFTP or SCP) to upload the files to the server before importing them.

-Most often we use the Server.Utils.ImportCollection artifact to import a collection container, but this is essentially just a wrapper around the import_collection VQL function.
-If you need to perform a bulk import of many collections then it’s easy to automate that using VQL in either a notebook or a server artifact.
+Most often we use the Server.Utils.ImportCollection artifact to import a collection container, but this is essentially just a convenience wrapper around the import_collection VQL function.
+If you need to perform a bulk import of many collections then it’s easy to automate that process using VQL in either a notebook or a server artifact.

 To summarize, the import process performs the following actions: